joone-org/SentioNova/curriculum/9798851707100/README.md

 [Markdown](https://github.com/joone-org/curriculum.joone.org/blob/main/curriculum/9798851707100/README.md)<br>
 [Wiki](https://github.com/joone-org/curriculum.joone.org/wiki/Beginning-Midjourney)<br><br>

-This guide offers an insightful peek into the mesmerizing world of AI-driven creativity.
-Within its compact format, you'll find a straightforward tutorial on maximizing the capabilities of the Midjourney AI service on Discord and creating compelling prompts with ChatGPT.
-Alongside this guide, there's an array of vibrant, AI-generated visuals created from simple emoji prompts, demonstrating the convergence of technology and imagination in a tangible and inspiring manner.
+This guide serves as a practical introduction to MidJourney, and also functions as an effective ChatGPT prompt.
+‘Experience is the teacher of all things’, so we encourage you to scroll down to view the example prompts and the corresponding images they generated.
+Each image was created by feeding ChatGPT a single emoji following the given prompt.

-This guide is shared under an open license (CC BY-NC-ND) by Joone 501(c)(3), a non-profit aimed at democratizing K-12 education.
-As such, you're free to share and use it while giving appropriate credit.
-Ideal for educators, tech enthusiasts, parents, or anyone interested in the intersection of AI and art, it's part of a broader effort to make AI accessible to all.<br><br>
+Shared under an open license (CC BY-NC-ND) by Joone 501(c)(3), a non-profit aimed at democratizing K-12 education, you're free to use and share it while giving appropriate credit.<br><br>

 </div>